-- Self-knowledge is the beginning of wisdom and self-improvement; without it we can’t really be true to ourselves, love ourselves, find the right partner, or live out of our authentic self.
-You need to be able to observe and analyze reality effectively, that is, know who you really are, where your vulnerabilities lie, and what your strengths and talents are.
-In addition, you should trust and value yourself regardless of your job, earnings or physical appearance, as a unique, special, and beautiful individual.
+Self-knowledge is the beginning of wisdom and self-improvement; without it we can’t really be true to ourselves, love ourselves, find the right partner, or live out our authentic self.
+You need to be able to observe and analyze reality effectively, that is, know who you really are, where your flaws and vulnerabilities lie, and what your strengths and talents are.
+In addition, you should trust, value, and love yourself regardless of your job, age, sex, earnings or physical appearance, as a unique, special, and beautiful individual.

-Accept your mistakes, flaws, and limitations as part of your growing, learning, and identity.
+Accept your mistakes, flaws, and limitations as part of your growing and learning process, and an integral part of your identity.

-This is the basis for being able to take risks, to try out new paths in order to reach your goals, to change and adapt to the ever-evolving circumstances: value what you are, the actions and decisions you’ve made, fight for your ideas and believe in yourself and your possibilities.
+This is the foundation to be able to take risks, to try out new paths in order to reach your goals, to change and adapt to the ever-evolving circumstances: value who you are, the actions and decisions you’ve made, fight for your ideas and believe in yourself and your possibilities.

 Above all, understand that success only comes after failures.
-Don’t overreact or get angry at yourself if you do something wrong, make a mistake or have a setback.
-You are a person, not a superhero and human beings are not perfect.
+Don’t overreact or get angry at yourself if you do something wrong, make a mistake or face a big setback.
+You are a person, not a superhero or demigod and human beings are not perfect.
 We all make mistakes over and over again and life goes on.
 I insist you’re not an idiot, a fool or a jerk, you just made a mistake like everyone else.
-Be forgiving with yourself and others, do not blame yourself forever, accept your shortcomings with sincerity, and do not deny them.
+Be forgiving with yourself and others, do not blame yourself over and over again, do not be so harsh on yourself, accept your shortcomings with sincerity, and do not deny them.

-A man who has committed a mistake and doesn’t correct it is committing another mistake, Confucius.
+A man who has committed a mistake and doesn’t correct it is committing a bigger mistake, #justtothepoint, Anawim.

 Have you done something bad?
 Have you made many mistakes?
 Me too – it is what we do about it that counts!

-Every time you criticize and beat yourself up for not doing something right, for making a mistake or a fool of yourself, you are harming yourself, you are not doing anything positive for the person you have offended, you will not be a better person, you are not closer to achieving your goals, etc.
+Every time you criticize and beat yourself up for not doing something right, for making a mistake or a fool of yourself, you are harming yourself, you are doing nothing positive for the person you have offended or hurt, you will not be a better person, you are not closer to achieving your goals, etc.

 Quite the contrary, stop this right now, and focus on what you can do to repair the damage.
 Apologize sincerely: “I’m really sorry” — do not ever let the next word be ‘but’, do not ruin your apology with excuses!
 Keep it short and simple: “I made a mistake.
 Please forgive me.”
 Correct your behavior and move on.
 Try to improve as a human being, to grow, and turn your stumbling stones into stepping stones.